genderkit/genderkit/_articles/laser-assisted-voice-adjustment.md

 ---

 {% capture warn %}
 This technique is a surgery with a number of risks you need to understand before it is carried out.
 Common side effects are a quieter voice, a voice with less vocal range, or decreased clarity.
-The surgery may also result in no change to the pitch of the voice or a deepening of the voice {% cite song2017transgender --location 807 %}.
+The surgery may also result in no change to the pitch of the voice or a deepening of the voice {% cite song2017transgender -l 807 %}.
 {% endcapture %}
 {% include warning warning=warn %}